-The Chefs' Warehouse Mid-Atlantic, LLC, a subsidiary of the Company, leases a distribution facility that is 100% owned by entities controlled by Christopher Pappas, the Company's chairman, president and chief executive officer, John Pappas, the Company's vice chairman and one of its directors, and Dean Facatselis, a former non-employee director of the Company and the brother-in-law of Messrs.
-Pappas, and are deemed to be affiliates of these individuals.
-Expense related to this facility totaled \$133 during the thirteen weeks ended March 30, 2018 and March 31, 2017.
+The Chefs' Warehouse Mid-Atlantic, LLC, a subsidiary of the Company, leases a distribution facility that is 100% owned by entities controlled by Christopher Pappas, the Company's chairman, president and chief executive officer, and John Pappas, the Company's vice chairman and one of its directors, and are deemed to be affiliates of these individuals.
+Expense related to this facility totaled \$134 during the thirteen weeks ended September 28, 2018 and September 29, 2017, and \$400 during the thirty-nine weeks ended September 28, 2018 and September 29, 2017.
 This lease expires on September 30, 2019.

-The Company purchases products from ConAgra Foods, Inc. of which Steve Goldstone, a Director of the Company, is the Chairman.
-The Company purchased approximately \$315 and \$202 worth of products from ConAgra Foods, Inc. during the thirteen weeks ended March 30, 2018 and March 31, 2017, respectively.
+The Company purchases products from ConAgra Foods, Inc. of which Steve Goldstone, a Director of the Company, was a member of the board of directors through September 20, 2018.
+The Company purchased approximately \$176 and \$191 worth of products from ConAgra Foods, Inc. during the thirteen weeks ended September 28, 2018 and September 29, 2017, respectively, and \$662 and \$545 during the thirty-nine weeks ended September 28, 2018 and September 29, 2017, respectively.

-John DeBenedetti is a prior owner of Del Monte and served on the Company's board of directors through April 20, 2018.
-Mr. J. DeBenedetti, indirectly through TJ Investments, LLC, owns an 8.33% ownership interest in Old World Provisions, which supplies products to the Company since the Del Monte acquisition.
-The Company purchased approximately \$382 and \$376, respectively, of products during the thirteen weeks ended March 30, 2018 and March 31, 2017.
-Mr. J. DeBenedetti is not involved in the day-to-day management of Old World Provisions.
+John DeBenedetti is a prior owner of Del Monte and served on the Company's board of directors through April 20, 2018 at which point he ceased to be a related party.
+Mr. J. DeBenedetti, indirectly through TJ Investments, LLC, owned an 8.33% ownership interest in Old World Provisions, which supplies products to the Company since the Del Monte acquisition.
+The Company purchased approximately \$474 of products during the sixteen weeks ended April 20, 2018, and \$208 and \$636 of products during the thirteen weeks ended September 29, 2017 and thirty-nine weeks ended September 29, 2017, respectively.
+Mr. J. DeBenedetti was not involved in the day-to-day management of Old World Provisions.

 Christopher Pappas's brother, John Pappas, is one of the Company's employees and a member of the Company's Board of Directors.
-The Company paid John Pappas approximately \$427 and \$304 in total compensation, respectively, for the thirteen weeks ended March 30, 2018 and March 31, 2017.
-John Pappas did not receive any compensation during the thirteen weeks ended March 30, 2018 or March 31, 2017 for his service on the Company's Board of Directors.
+The Company paid John Pappas approximately \$113 and \$99 in total compensation for the thirteen weeks ended September 28, 2018 and September 29, 2017, respectively, and \$643 and \$494 during the thirty-nine weeks ended September 28, 2018 and September 29, 2017, respectively.
+John Pappas did not receive any compensation during the thirty-nine ended September 28, 2018 or September 29, 2017 for his service on the Company's Board of Directors.